Minors Protection

 • Report to the Rhode Island Department of Children, Youth and Family Services (RIDCYFS) Child Protection Hotline at 1-(800) RI-CHILD or 1-800-742-4453 (callers may remain anonymous); then

 • Report to Brown's Department of Public Safety at 401-863-3322 and confirm the report was also made to RIDCYFS.
-Additionally, the Department of Public Safety will inform the University's Title IX Coordinator, if applicable, for the purposes of investigation, support, and Clery reporting.
+Additionally, the Department of Public Safety will inform the University's Title IX Coordinator, if applicable, for the purposes of investigation and support.

-For questions related to a specific program or activity:
+For questions related to a specific Minors Activity:

-• Reach out to the individual(s) leading the specific activity directly.
+• Reach out to the Activity Administrator directly.

 If you have any questions or concerns about your child’s safety at Brown, please reach out to:

-• The University staff member who interacts with your child the most
+• the Brown community member who interacts with your child the most;

-• The director of your child’s program, camp, or activity
+• the administrator of your child’s activity; or

 Important things you can do to protect your child